Tracy Lehmann, Technical Liaison, Contact Center Practice, VOSS Solutions

 Here’s where the magic happens!
 Experience Builders are visionaries!
 Experience Builders look at the opportunities and have a keen sense of how to intertwine the various pieces of a unique environment.
 If you can dream it, the Experience Builders can help you to implement it.

-If I heard “low code no code” once during the conference sessions, I heard it 1,000 times!
+If I heard “low code no code” once during the conference sessions, I heard it a thousand times!
 Of course, the idea has been around for a long time – to provide a Graphical User Interface that allows seasoned developers as well as the end user community to efficiently and effectively modify their environment with little or no support.
 Like VOSS Solutions, Avaya understands the desire for an agile and flexible digital workplace strategy.
 And Experience Builders can help achieve that strategy.

 The Avaya brand